samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab2_Data_Preparation/readme.md

 - Create an OpenAI Deployment
 - Option1.
 Create synthetic data using GPT
-    - Create a prompt to create synthetic data
+    - Create a prompt to create synthetic data and save this as in jsonl format.
 - Option 2.
-Prepare Dataset for Fine-tuning from a known Data Set
+Prepare Dataset for Fine-tuning from a known Data Set.

 ## Setup Azure OpenAI services